| | |

 The stunning marigold fields span across Temukus village near Amed in Bali.

-Bali’s Amed is not a very big village but there are many choices when it comes to places to stay.
-It has all types of accommodations from guesthouses and luxury resorts to camping.
-I would, however, suggest beach views.
+Amed is not a very big village, but there are many choices when it comes to places to stay.
+It has all types of accommodations, from guesthouses and luxury resorts to camping.
+I suggest beach views.

-This is where we stayed during our time in Amed, Bali and we loved it.
+This is where we stayed during our time in Amed, Bali, and we loved it.
 It was just behind Amed Beach on the outskirts of town.
-The bungalows are set behind another hotel down a little alley but we could still hear the waves at night.
+The bungalows are set behind another hotel down a little alley, but we can still hear the waves at night.

 Amed Beach, Bali - Soka beach hotel